prebid/prebid.github.io/adops/gam-native.md

     window.pbNativeTag.renderNativeAd(pbNativeTagData);
 </script>
 ```

-If you plan to use same GAM creative for all formats, including native, then from the code above you should replace `native.js` with `%%PATTERN:hb_format%%.js`.

 {: .alert.alert-warning :}
 When using Send All Bids, use `pbNativeTagData.adId = "%%PATTERN:hb_adid_BIDDERCODE%%";` rather than `pbNativeTagData.adId = "%%PATTERN:hb_adid%%";` for each bidder’s creative, replacing `BIDDERCODE` with the actual bidder code, such as `%%PATTERN:hb_adid_BidderA%%`.